Investment Office · · 24 min read

 Fee Alignment

 The best GPs make most of their money from carried interest, not management fees.
-When management fees represent a disproportionate amount of compensation, incentives shift toward raising bigger funds rather than generating returns.
+When management fees account for a disproportionate share of compensation, incentives shift toward raising larger funds rather than generating returns.

 Ask how carried interest is distributed.
 Is it concentrated among founders, or spread across the team executing deals?
 GP commitment matters too.
-When principals have meaningful personal capital alongside yours, interests align.
+When principals have meaningful personal capital alongside yours, their interests align with yours.

 Which brings us to the phenomenon reshaping how serious capital actually gets deployed.

-Club investing is where multiple HNW investors or family offices pool capital into a single transaction.
+Club investing is where multiple high-net-worth investors or family offices pool capital into a single transaction.
 No fund overhead.
 No blind pool.
 Just collective buying power.

 According to PwC's Global Family Office Deals Study 2024, approximately 60% of family office PE transactions are now structured as club deals.
 This isn't a trend.
 It's becoming the default approach.